 The museum's collection holds over 66,000 pieces of art.
 The collection is quite eclectic, with the largest part being made up of European art dating from the 15th to the 20th century.
 However, the museum also contains Mexican art, religious relics, historical documents and a large assortment of historical Mexican coins and currency.
 Slim has said that the collection's emphasis on European art is to offer Mexicans who can not afford to travel the opportunity to appreciate the art of Europe.

-The overall shape is amorphous though some have suggested it alludes to the shape of a woman's neck.
+The distinctive architecture of the Soumaya Museum building at Plaza Carso is a major highlight.
+This six-story building is covered with 16,000 hexagonal aluminum tiles, which is perhaps a modern take on the city's traditional colonial ceramic-tiled building facades, and their reflective quality gives the building a different appearance depending on the weather, time of day and the viewer’s vantage point.
+The overall shape is amorphous; the architect describes it as a "rotated rhomboid" and some have suggested it alludes to the shape of a woman's neck.
 The interior of the building is somewhat reminiscent of the Guggenheim Museum in New York: it is overwhelmingly white, with ramps leading visitors up to higher levels.
-Highlights of the collection include:
+Some highlights of the collection include:

 - The largest collection of Auguste Rodin sculptures outside of France

 - Works by Salvador Dalí, Pablo Picasso, Leonardo da Vinci, Pierre-Auguste Renoir, Joan Miró, Vincent van Gogh, Henri Matisse, and Claude Monet.

 - The most expensive piece in the collection is da Vinci’s Madonna dei Fusi (Madonna of the Yarnwinder).